Dehydrated Cinnamon Apples (with Honey)

 Personally, I rarely buy apples with the main idea of dehydrating them.
 We love Fuji and that tends to be what ends up in the dehydrator.
 In my kitchen, honey dried apples are made from whatever is on hand at the time.

-Spices: This recipe uses ground cinnamon and ground cloves.
-It is fine to use only cinnamon if you wish.
-I love the smell of cloves.
+This recipe uses ground cinnamon and ground cloves.
+Cinnamon and apples just naturally go together and I use cloves because – I love the smell of cloves.

-But, the price of ground cloves is crazy unless you also use it for something else.
-You can also use nutmeg if that flavor appeals to you.
+However, the price of ground cloves is crazy unless you also need it for something else.
+You can just omit the clover or substitute nutmeg if that flavor appeals to you.

-The easiest way to dehydrate apples is with a food dehydrator.
+The easiest way to dehydrate apples with cinnamon and a honey glaze is to use a food dehydrator.
 While not an appliance you will use every day, it is a very handy item to have.
 I love my Excalibur dehydrator but other brands work well too.

 You can create some very nice snacks with one.
 I have even dehydrated honey with mine!
-It is delicious on ice cream and can be used in diy beauty products too.
+It is delicious on ice cream and can be used in diy beauty products too (But it is a lot of work to make).

 Of course, you don’t have to have a dehydrator.
-Apples can be dried in the oven too.
+Apples can be dehydrated in the oven too.
 Thin slices are baked at about 225° F for a couple of hours.

-1. Prepare apples by washing and then removing the core.
+1. Prepare apples by washing them and drying.
+Then, use a knife or apple corer to remove the core.
 I choose to leave the peel on for extra fiber but you can peel them if you really want to.

 2. In a medium sized bowl, prepare your pre-soak.
 This is what adds a bit of flavor to your dehydrated apples but also helps prevent a lot of browning.

-3. Use a mandolin slicer (unless you have a steadier hand than I do) to cut the apple slices into uniform thickness.
+3. Use a mandolin slicer (unless you have a steadier hand than I do) or a sharp knife to cut the apple slices into uniform thickness (1/4″ – 3/8″).

-This slicer and the special glove to prevent cuts is a wonderful addition to my kitchen.
-Place cut apple rings in the soak mixture for several minutes.
+A slicer and the special glove to prevent cuts is a wonderful addition to my kitchen.
+Place cut apple rings or slices in the soak mixture for several minutes.

 4. Remove apple slices from soak and let drain on a baking rack (or similar) for a few minutes.
-Then, sprinkle with spices and place in a single layer on the dehydrator rack.
-Dry in the dehydrator until fruit becomes crisp.
+Then, place apple slices in a single layer on the dehydrator rack (on in a pan for the oven).
+Sprinkle with desired spices and dry in the dehydrator until the fruit becomes crips.

 Expert Tips